-The first JumpStation search engines, the World Wide Web Worm, and the repository-based software engineering spider (RBSE) used automatic programs, called robots or spiders, to request web pages and then report what they found to a database.
+The first search engine to be created was JumpStation, which was launched in 1993.
+It used automatic programs, called robots or spiders, to request web pages and then report what they found to a database.
 At the time of launch, it had 4,000 websites in its database and it took the engine just six months to search for its millionth query.
 Lycos is another old school search engine that still has a functioning site.
 It was born at Carnegie Mellon University in May 1994, when creator Michael Loren Mauldin turned his university project into a full-fledged company.

 AltaVista was launched in December 1995 and quickly became one of the most popular search engines in the 1990s.
 Its popularity was due to the design of the search engine; it was the first full-text database with full search capability on the web that had an accessible and easy to use interface.
 On the day of its launch, the site accumulated more than 300,000 visitors.
 In two years, it recorded daily traffic of 80 million.